Ulsan Museum

-Ulsan Museum (Korean: 울산 박물관) is a history museum located adjacent to Ulsan Grand Park in Nam-gu, Ulsan, South Korea.
+Ulsan Museum is a history museum located adjacent to Ulsan Grand Park in Nam-gu, Ulsan, South Korea.
 The museum has a permanent exhibit that details life in Ulsan and the rest of Korea from prehistoric times to the present.
 Construction of the museum commenced on 2 January 2009 and was completed on 31 January 2011.
 It opened on 22 June 2011.